 Written by the leading historian of British carrier aviation, himself a retired Fleet Air Arm pilot, it displays the authority of a lifetime’s research combined with a practical understanding of the issues surrounding the design and operation of aircraft carriers.
 British Aircraft Carriers is certain to become the standard work on the subject.

-David Hobbs served 33 years as a RN pilot.
-Since retirement he has spent a period as Curator of the Fleet Air Arm Museum and has become the author of many highly regarded books, including A Century of Naval Aviation (2009) and The British Pacific Fleet (2011).
+David Hobbs spent 33 years as a RN pilot, and since retirement has spent a period as Curator of the Fleet Air Arm Museum and become the author of many highly regarded books, including A Century of Naval Aviation and The British Pacific Fleet.